Unexpected convergent consequences... this is what happens when eight different exponential technologies all explode onto the scene at once.

 5. Major Improvements of Head-Mounted User Interfaces with Rich Bandwidth and Onboard Sensors

-Over the next three years, we'll see rapid uptake of VR and AR headsets, each with
+Over the next three years, we'll see rapid uptake of Augmented Reality and Virtual Reality headsets, each with

 4K displays and cameras, and packed with a suite of sensors connected by high bandwidth communications to the cloud.
 The result is that each of us is wearing an incredible User Interface with high-speed communications that will make our virtual experiences so good that you won't need to travel to experience something."